 Speed of communication is essential.
 Be slow, be inconsistent, be hesitant, be timid, be defensive, hold back and – even if your response is operationally flawless – it will be perceived always as slow, sloppy, inconsistent…you get the picture.
 The response axiom is: Speed beats smart.
 The reality is that nothing is sillier and more damaging than a bunch of smart people trying to explain why they failed or refused to act promptly.

 Priority #1: Stop the Production of Victims

 Ending the production of victims is the most powerful way to get control of a crisis.
-Yes, if it is leaking, foaming, stinking, burning, flaming, or exploding, the very first priority is to get the emergent situation under control, stabilized, or eliminated, but this is precisely because it will stop victim production.
-Our concern about the media finding out and other related communication activity is clearly of secondary importance in the face of an emergency that is yet to be brought under control or well managed.
+Yes, if it is leaking, foaming, stinking, burning, flaming, or exploding, the very first priority is to get the emergent situation under control.
+Once stabilized, or eliminated it will help stop victim production.
+Our concern about the media finding out and other related communication activity is of a secondary importance in the face of an emergency.

 Management requires those who give advice in these urgent situations to convey a sense of priority order or sequence of decisions and actions to make or support response recommendations that make sense in view of current circumstances.